marekolsak/marek-build/README.md

 cd ..
 ```

 Do not install the test suites.
-They should be run from their build directory.
+They should be run from their build directories.

 First test